xoolive/xoolive.github.io/_posts/2018-04-22-my-personal-cheatsheet.md

 My favourite Linux command line tools are described [here](/linux-tools/).
 All what doesn't fit there comes on this more dynamic page.

-*Latest edition*: 22 April 2018
+*Latest edition*: 3 November 2018

 # 1. Around Python

 - **Upgrade all installed packages**
   The two following command should be equivalent.
 Why would `pip` not provide such a function remains a mystery.

 ~~~zsh
 pip freeze -l | grep -v '^\-e' | cut -d = -f 1 | xargs -n1 pip install -U